runwayml/learn/docs/how-to/importing.md

 ##### Testing your `runway_model.py` locally

-Before we configure our build environment and publish our model to Runway, we should test it locally to make sure that it works as expected.
+Before you configure your build environment and add your model to Runway, you should test it locally to make sure that it works as expected.
+Using Runway's Develop Mode, you can connect directly to your model server in order to test your model before building it remotely.

 ```bash
 ## Optionally create and activate a Python 3 virtual environment